-B. Expenditure Reports

-The Awarded Applicant's chief financial officer or authorized designee shall submit Expenditure Reports on Form CB 100 at any time during the Grant Period but at least quarterly.
-The final Expenditure Report shall include actual expenditures for the Grant Period.
+Expenditure Reports: The Awarded Applicant's chief financial officer or authorized designee shall submit Expenditure Reports on Form CB 100 at any time during the Grant Period but at least quarterly.
+The final Expenditure Report shall include actual expenditures for the Grant Period and Form CB 320, detailing actual expenditures by activity for the Grant Period.

-The Awarded Applicant will not be reimbursed for any expenditure submitted after October 14, 2013.
+The Awarded Applicant will not be reimbursed for any expenditures submitted after October 14, 2013.
 The reporting schedule:

-Report For Quarter Ending Report Due Date
+Report .
+For Quarter Ending Report Due Date

 First November 30, 2012 December 14, 2012

 Second February 28, 2013 March 15, 2013

 Third May 31, 2013 June 15, 2013

 Final August 31, 2013 September 30, 2013